Spit-Up Colors- When To Worry? | Vital Baby Signs

 Brown Spit-Up

-Blood in vomit is never normal and should always be evaluated by a pediatrician promptly.
-Brownish coloration may also mean dried blood has mixed with gastric juices before being expelled.
+Blood in vomit is not considered normal and should be evaluated by a pediatrician promptly.
+Brownish coloration may mean blood has mixed with gastric juices before being expelled, though the exact cause can vary.

 Red or Bloody Spit-Up

-Red spit-up signals fresh blood presence and requires urgent evaluation.
-Causes range from minor irritation like cracked nipples causing swallowed maternal blood to serious conditions such as bleeding ulcers or esophageal tears (Mallory-Weiss syndrome).
+Red spit-up signals fresh blood presence and requires prompt evaluation.
+Causes range from minor irritation, swallowed maternal blood from cracked nipples, or irritation in the mouth or throat to more serious conditions such as esophagitis, gastritis, or other bleeding sources.
+Rarely, forceful vomiting can also irritate the lining enough to cause streaks of blood.

-Visible bright red blood in spit-up demands immediate medical attention because it can indicate active bleeding needing rapid diagnosis and treatment.
+Visible bright red blood in spit-up deserves urgent medical attention because it can indicate active bleeding or another problem needing rapid diagnosis and treatment.

 When To Seek Medical Help Based on Spit-Up Colors